 The Diocese of Wollongong (DoW) Working with Children Check (WWCC) Policy is a resource for persons who are responsible for implementing the WWCC legislation in parishes and ministries in the DoW.
-The Policy has an accompanying DoW WWCC Practice Note which can be found here.
+The Policy has an accompanying DoW WWCC Practice Note (see below for more information and to download).

 This policy has been particularly developed to assist parishes and ministries within DoW to ensure that any volunteers and employees engaging in child-related work have verified WWCC Clearances prior to their commencement work with parish or diocesan ministries.